Leonid Khachiyan

 Leonid Genrikhovich Khachiyan (Note: His last name was often spelled in English as Khachian.
 Anglicized as Leonid Henry Khachiyan.) (/kɑːtʃiːən/; Леони́д Ге́нрихович Хачия́н; May 3, 1952 – April 29, 2005) was a Soviet and American mathematician and computer scientist.

 He was most famous for his ellipsoid algorithm (1979) for linear programming, which was the first such algorithm known to have a polynomial running time.
 Even though this algorithm was shown to be impractical, it has inspired other randomized algorithms for convex programming and is considered a significant theoretical breakthrough.

 Early life and education

 Khachiyan was born on May 3, 1952, in Leningrad to Armenian parents Genrikh Borisovich Khachiyan, a mathematician and professor of theoretical mechanics, and Zhanna Saakovna Khachiyan, a civil engineer.
-His grandparents were Karabakh Armenians.
+His grandparents were Artsakh Armenians.
 He had two brothers: Boris and Yevgeniy (Eugene).
 His family moved to Moscow in 1961, when he was nine.
 He received a master's degree from the Moscow Institute of Physics and Technology.
 In 1978 he earned his Ph.D. in computational mathematics/theoretical mathematics from the Computer Center of the Soviet Academy of Sciences and in 1984 a D.Sc. in computer science from the same institution.